opendistro/for-elasticsearch-docs/docs/elasticsearch/index-data.md

 DELETE movies/_doc/1
 ```

 The delete operation increments the `_version` field.
-If you add the document back, the `_version` field is again incremented.
+If you add the document back, the `_version` field is still incremented.
 This is because when you delete a document it isn't completely gone.
 The metadata of the document is still retained in the index.